 I’ve been using iTunes since it became available for Windows in 2003.
 Initially, it was an audio player that made getting music onto my iPod so much easier—something that wasn’t simple for Windows users before that.
 The iTunes Store didn’t exist, so the app included features to rip music from your CD collection.

-Since then new features have been added on a regular basis: video and podcasts support, iPhone and iPad backup, and the iTunes Store.
+Since then new features have been added regularly: video and podcast support, iPhone and iPad backup, and the iTunes Store.
 Now, instead of one large app trying to cope with all of this, three new more responsive Mac apps (and one old one) will handle those duties.
 Divide and conquer!
 If you own an iOS device, you’re already familiar with them.

 Apple Music